chin2p/mylittlemalloc/Assignment 1 (my little malloc)/readme.txt

-mymalloc.c (this includes our own malloc and free) mymalloc.h (this includes all the header files, containing function prototypes, other definitions) Makefile ourTest.c (we just made this just to test our program but we are mainly using memgrind for testing) and this readme.txt file
+mymalloc.c (this includes our own malloc and free) mymalloc.h (this includes all the header files, containing function prototypes, other definitions) Makefile and this readme.txt file

 Our implementations for malloc and free (We are using linked list for these methods)